 Can You Bring Food Inside?

 How can you provide the best fuel for all of this activity?
 Most indoor water parks don’t allow outside food or beverages.
-Some have standard amusement park foods like pizza, chicken fingers and fries, large sodas, and alcoholic drinks, and some have a greater variety of offerings and some healthier options.
+Some have standard amusement park foods like pizza, chicken fingers and fries, ice cream, large sodas, and alcoholic drinks, and some have a greater variety of offerings and some healthier options.

 It can definitely be part of the fun of a vacation to try different things and enjoy indulgences.
 However, I think it is better to set aside healthy eating for something that is unusual and of very high quality (chocolate cake, I’m looking at you!).